-The hero of the film is a Prince George (Gary Lockwood) who was raised since he was a boy by the sorceress Sybil (Estelle Winwood), an elderly magic user who worries that her foster child won’t learn a good trade because he spends all his time mooning over a girl that he’s been spying on through a magic pool.
-This one of those “Love at First Sight” stories and the fact that our “hero” is basically a Peeping Tom isn’t supposed to be held against him, but love hits a snag when while watching her bathe (see total peeper) he is forced to futilely watch her being kidnapped by some form of dark magic.
-Turns out that the evil sorcerer Lodac (Basil Rathbone) has a bone to pick with the current monarch because in the past his daughter was burnt for being a witch, and now in seven days the Princess Helene (Anne Helm) will be fed to a dragon.
+The hero of the film is Prince George (Gary Lockwood) who was raised since he was a boy by the sorceress Sybil (Estelle Winwood), an elderly magic user who worries that her foster child won’t learn a good trade because he spends all his time mooning over a girl that he’s been spying on through a magic pool.
+This is one of those “Love at First Sight” stories and the fact that our “hero” is basically a Peeping Tom isn’t supposed to be held against him, but love hits a snag when watching her bathe (see total peeper) he is forced to futilely watch her being kidnapped by some form of dark magic.
+Turns out that the evil sorcerer Lodac (Basil Rathbone) has a bone to pick with the current monarch because in the past his daughter was burnt for being a witch, and now in seven days Princess Helene (Anne Helm) will be fed to a dragon.

-Sir Branton (Liam Sullivan) vows to find Lodac’s castle and free the Princess, he’s a bit of an arrogant douche so right off the bat we don’t trust him, but Lodac insures the King (Merritt Stone) that seven curses stand between any supposed hero and their prize and that no one has a chance of surviving the dark journey.
-The King tells Sir Branton that, “The man who saves Helene will have her hand in marriage and half my kingdom.”
-So basically your standard save the princess contract.
-Of course Prince George had been listening in on the whole deal through Sybil’s magic mirror and he wants the prize for himself…cause you know, true love and all that.
-Sybil doesn’t want her dear boy running off to face Lodac because 300 years ago her father and brother were devoured by Lodac’s dragon and so she tries to distract George by showing him the presents she’d planned on giving him on his 21st birthday; the swiftest steed in the world, armor that no weapon can pierce, a nifty shield, and of course a magic sword.
+Sir Branton (Liam Sullivan) vows to find Lodac’s castle and free the Princess, he’s a bit of an arrogant douche so right off the bat we don’t trust him, but Lodac ensures the King (Merritt Stone) that seven curses stand between any supposed hero and their prize and that no one has a chance of surviving the dark journey.
+The King tells Sir Branton, “The man who saves Helene will have her hand in marriage and half my kingdom.”
+So basically it’s your standard save the princess contract.
+Of course, Prince George had been listening in on the whole deal through Sybil’s magic mirror and he wants the prize for himself…cause you know, true love and all that.
+Sybil doesn’t want her dear boy running off to face Lodac because 300 years ago her father and brother were devoured by Lodac’s dragon and so she tries to distract George by showing him the presents she’d planned on giving him on his 21st birthday; the swiftest steed in the world, armour that no weapon can pierce, a nifty shield, and of course a magic sword.

 This illustrates that being an immortal sorceress doesn’t mean you’re all that bright because no sooner does she show him his future gifts, ones she tells him are capable of defeating Lodac, he tricks her into the cellar and locks her in.
 Then along with six revived knights, who were the most valiant knights in the world until Sybil’s brother turned them to stone, George marches off to the castle to offer his services in the rescuing of Princess Helene.
 Sir Branton is less than thrilled with this development, not strange being he’s actually in league with Lodac and clearly an asshat, but he can’t come up with any reasonable excuses for not taking George and his buddies along so the merry band hit the road.
-The bulk of the film consists of our heroes (plus Sir Branton) encountering the various curses that Lodac has seeded their route with.
+The bulk of the film consists of our heroes (plus Sir Branton) encountering the various curses that Lodac has seeded along their route.

-It’s during this journey that we learn that the traitorous Sir Branton, whose basically been leading our heroes from trap to trap, is working with Lodac because Branton has Lodac’s magic ring which the magician lost and he wants it back desperately.
+It’s during this journey that we learn that the traitorous Sir Branton, who’s basically been leading our heroes from trap to trap, is working with Lodac because Branton has Lodac’s magic ring which the magician lost and he wants it back desperately.
 Branton had promised to return the ring if Lodac helped him win the Princess through this entire staged kidnapping/rescue plan.
 George leans of Branton’s treachery when he and the last remaining knights are lured into a cave where they are quickly sealed in by Branton, but being entombed alive isn’t the real danger here but the strange green apparitions that soon attack them could mean their doom.

 Things are even worse off than poor George realizes as dear ole Sybil tried to brew up a powerful spell to take out Lodac but instead it resulted in all of George’s magical weapons being depowered, his first clue that something is amiss is when he tries to use the sword to open the cave’s sealed entryway and it fails.
 So George’s last remaining noble companions is forced to sacrifice himself so that our hero can escape.
 Go Team George!
-With success just around the corner George rushes to Lodac’s castle, finds Princess Helene, and makes for their escape from this foul domicile, but of course this was all part of Lodac’s plan and George had actually only managed on “rescuing” the hag he’d driven off earlier, who Lodac had since disguised herself as the fair Helene.
+With success just around the corner, George rushes to Lodac’s castle, finds Princess Helene, and makes for their escape from this foul domicile, but of course, this was all part of Lodac’s plan and George had actually only managed on “rescuing” the hag he’d driven off earlier, who Lodac had since disguised herself as the fair Helene.
 The nice twist here is that this also fooled that bastard Sir Branton who upon getting his prize he hands over the ring to Lodac to only find out his prize is the hag, he whines to Lodac, “But we made a bargain.”

 Unfortunately awesome dragon aside the ending of the movie is rather anti-climactic; Sybil finally remembers the spell and is able to re-magic George’s sword, who then just runs up and stabs the poor dragon once to kill it, Sybil then somehow manages to steal Lodac’s ring during all this and just when the evil sorcerer is about to unleash the seventh curse on George and Helene (which apparently is himself) Sybil turns into a panther and mauls him to death.
 We cut to the epilogue where George and Helene are being married and all those valiant knights have been magically restored thanks to the stolen ring…the end.

-The Magic Sword is a bad movie, its dime store Halloween costumes and over-the-top acting exploding across the film’s modest eighty minute running time are a testament to that, but surprising this was also about the only Bert I. Gordon film not savaged by the critics.
+The Magic Sword is a bad movie, its dime store Halloween costumes and over-the-top acting exploding across the film’s modest eighty-minute running time are a testament to that, but surprisingly this was also about the only Bert I. Gordon film not savaged by the critics.
 How was this possible you ask?
 Well this was a kid’s film and thus its low production values actually worked well for its intended market, and even older audiences could enjoy the goofy charm that pervaded the film.
-I bet even children of today could fine this odd little fantasy adventure entertaining.
+I bet even children of today could find this odd little fantasy adventure entertaining.
 This film is certainly no Lord of the Rings, heck it’s not even on par with The Sword and the Sorcerer, but you could have fun watching it if you go in with the right attitude.

 Note: Gary Lockwood, a few years away from starring in 2001: A Space Odyssey, is given a “co-starring” credit along with Anne Helm who played the Princess.
 These are the film’s romantic leads but somehow they aren’t considered the stars of the film.
-No one apparently gets top billing over Basil Rathbone.
+No one, apparently, gets top billing over Basil Rathbone.